mehwaffle10/Waffle_Balance/README.md

 - Removed (Makes room for quarry and redundant with crates)

 ### Quarry
-- Costs 250 wood total and 50 stone
+- Costs 150 wood for the shop and 200 coins to convert
 - Produces 20 stone for 100 wood every 15 seconds after starting
     - Consumes almost all of the wood from the trees in front of it
 - Can only produce with two trees or saplings that can grow overlapping